Why stress and anxiety make you gain weight and how to control it

 - There is an area of the brain called the hypothalamus, which interprets stress and secretes a hormone called "corticotropin-secreting hormone (CRH)."

-- CRH tells the pituitary gland to release adrenocorticotropin hormone (ACTH).
+- CRH tells the pituitary gland to release the hormone adrenocorticotropin (ACTH).

 - ACTH instructs the adrenal glands to produce the stress hormones (cortisol and adrenaline).

-- Once your adrenal glands have pumped out some cortisol, they tell your brain "we did our job" and your brain shuts down the stress response.
+- Once your adrenal glands have pumped out some cortisol, they tell your brain “we did our job” and your brain turns off the stress response.

-That's how it's supposed to work, but when you're dealing with too many stressors together for a long time, this complicated system can go awry, with the end result being that cortisol production stays on when it should be off.
+That's how it's supposed to work, but when you're faced with too many stressors together for too long, this complicated system can malfunction and the end result will be cortisol production staying on when it should be off.

 Stress and anxiety make you out of shape

 Are you overworked and underappreciated?
-Do you have trouble maintaining consistency between nutrition and fitness due to the demands of your routine?
-Do you wonder if you will ever have time to achieve the healthy body you want?
+Do you face problems maintaining consistency between nutrition and fitness due to the demands of your routine?
+Wondering if you'll ever have time to achieve the healthy body you want?

 Most of the time we put other people, tasks and occupations first, forgetting about ourselves and our health.